TekstoSense/word-root-finder/README.md

 3. Input 3 (-tagger)  : Framework for tagging Named Entity.
 We have used Tekstosense [opennlp-enhancer](https://github.com/TekstoSense/opennlp-enhancer) module for entity tagging which is based on OpenNLP.
                         Stanford can also be used as another options.(Stanford | OpenNLP)
 4. Input 4 (-parser)  : OpenNLP parser
-5. Input 5 (-model)   : if tagger(Input 3) is OpenNLP then model path is mandatory.
-Path for opennlp based named entity model files.

 For command line operation copy jars available in lib folder as classpath jars.